 My grandfather suffered from it.
 He was my last living grandparent, and he passed on the very day I graduated from high school.

 That sounds unspeakably tragic, doesn’t it?
 Yet I was far more heartbroken the day I went with some of my family to visit my grandfather in a nursing home.
 I saw no light of recognition in his eyes.
 It was obvious that he had no idea who any of us were.

 The idea that I could one day lose all ability to recognize my loved ones has haunted me to this day.

 Comfort for a Terrible Affliction

 You might wonder how an individual with Alzheimer’s could benefit from a shawl or blanket.
 If you read the article posted on Maria Shriver’s blog and written by Alice’s Embrace’s founder, Diane Lewis, you’ll understand.
-In short, individuals with Alzheimer’s find great comfort in shawls and blankets.
+In a nutshell, shawls and blankets bring great comfort to individuals with Alzheimer’s.

 This program operates primarily in California and Nevada.
 They may partner with additional yarn shops throughout the country, but for now they concentrated in these two states.
 Of course, you can contribute from anywhere!

 How You Can Help